-In October of 1967, one of those records was set when the X-15, manned by William J. Knight, flew at Mach 6.70 and a speed of roughly 4,500 MPH.
+This plane is actually a manned aircraft but we felt it deserves a place on this list anyway.
+In October of 1967, one of the records was set when the X-15, manned by William J. Knight, flew at Mach 6.70 and a speed of 4,520 Mph.

 The X-15 can climb 60,000 feet per minute and has a wing area of 200 square feet.
 It is also more than 50 feet long and 13 feet high.
 Many famous pilots have flown the X-15, including Neil Armstrong, who piloted the plane in 1962 and reached nearly 4,000 MPH.

 4. Boeing X-43 (Mach 9.6)

 The X-43 went into space without a crew and is the fastest aircraft on record, boasting a Mach speed of 9.6.
 A winged booster rocket once flew on an X-43 and drop-launched from a Boeing B-52 Stratofortress.

 The rocket was eventually discarded, allowing the X-43 to fly using just its engine, which is known as a scramjet.
 These scramjets are able to operate at Mach speeds of 4.5 or higher.